Autaritus

-Autaritus (Αὐτάριτος; died 238 BCE) was a leader of Gallic mercenaries in the Carthaginian army during the First Punic War.
+Autaritus (Αὐτάριτος; died 238 BCE) was a leader of Gallic mercenaries in the Carthaginian army during the First Punic War and later a rebel commander in the Mercenary War.

 With his men Autaritus fought in 262 BCE at the Battle of Agrigentum and remained loyal to Carthage when his countrymen defected en masse to the Romans.
-After his return to Africa he was one of the leaders of the mercenaries rebelling against Carthage in the Mercenary War of 240.
+After his return to Africa he was compelled to join the other mercenaries hired by Carthage during the war in mutinying due to the Carthaginians' inability and reluctance to pay them.
+He became a noted leader during the following conflict, along with Spendius and Mathos.